mvit777/BikeShop/README.md

 - [Implementing MVVM](https://www.syncfusion.com/blogs/post/mvvm-pattern-in-blazor-for-state-management.aspx) A must-read article from the same author of 10 Steps to Replace REST Services with gRPC-Web
 - [List of Commercial Components libs](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/README.md#commercial-components-libraries) (This anchor link does not seem to work properly, just scroll at the bottom of the linked .md)

-### TOT (Totally Out of Topic) ###
-After the Klitschko fight I called Tyson Fury a mediocre boxer that took advantage of an aging champion.
-Well, not only he proved me wrong in every fight he fought since that, but last night he proved himself to be probaly one of the best Heavyweight ever.
-Why am I writing this since the chances to meet him  in an airport :) are even lower than the guy giving a fuck for my remarks?
-...I hate to get it wrong when it comes to boxing forecasts...